Menu

 The Training Team

-The CCF Contingent is organised by WO1 (RSM) Blue Cole, a former Parachute Regiment Warrant Officer.
-The CCF is staffed by a dedicated team of teaching staff, support staff and volunteers from outside the school who have been commissioned into the Cadet Force.
+The CCF Contingent is staffed by a dedicated team of teaching staff, support staff and volunteers from outside the school who have been commissioned into the Cadet Force.

 The Eton College CCF Tattoo